Heard of the ketogenic diet? It’s a weight-loss method that cuts the carbs so you lose weight faster.

 Everyone’s health situation is different.
 The people who most benefit from the ketogenic diet are those who have obesity, or excess body fat.
 It also helps those who want better metabolic health.

-If you want to build muscle mass, choose a diet that includes moderate amounts of carbs.
+If you want to build muscle mass, choose a diet that includes a moderate amounts of carbs.

 The ketogenic diet works.
 It can help you lose weight, but you have to follow it day in and day out.